qufighter/SDL_ColorPick/README.md

 see todo for some work...

 more TODO that are more on the top of mind:
-1) test if clone from here works (really can't say)
-2) move the 2 SDL library folders permanently into correct paths inside external folder
+1) move the 2 SDL library folders permanently into correct paths inside external folder
-3) other bookkeeping and organizing (a new directory external_static is planned)(wip)
+2) other bookkeeping and organizing (a new directory external_static is planned)(wip)

 Hopefully someone in the future finds hte project usefulf or personal use or decides to coontinue development/code cleanup/etc!, much love (and etc)